thortek/node-stuff/NPM.md

 npm install gulp gulp-less gulp-ng-annotate gulp uglify
 ```

+You can also install packages globally using the `-g` flag.
+Rather than install
+a module into your `node_modules` folder, it will install it in your
+`/usr/local/bin` directory to use as a CLI.

 ## How keep track of installed packages

 So you can use `npm install` to a package, but what if your `node_modules`